 Big or small, if professional services firms want to survive, it’s well past the time to change how they think about marketing.
-Here’s how to transform marketing and how firms generate revenue.
+In this article, I cover the steps that professional services firms can take to transform marketing and how they generate revenue.

 85% of enterprise decision makers feel they have a timeframe of two years to make significant inroads on their digital transformation before suffering financially and/or falling behind their competitors.
 Are Businesses Really Digitally Transforming or Living in Digital Denial, Progress, 2016

-If the situation were not bad enough, Marketing as a discipline has gone through a revolution in the past decade while most professional services firms stayed cemented in this antiquated Marketing mindset.
+If the situation in professional services were not bad enough, Marketing as a discipline has gone through a revolution in the past decade while most firms stayed cemented in this antiquated Marketing mindset.
 As a result, the firms are being devoured from the top of the market where big firms are getting bigger and from the bottom where SaaS upstarts are gobbling up the market.

 Here are 12 Steps to Transform Professional Services Marketing